Shuhaib73/Text-Image-Generation-FineTuning-LLMs/README.md

 -  [CelebA Dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) for face images.

 ---
 --  base_model: stabilityai/stable-diffusion-xl-base-1.0
 --  library_name: diffusers

+### *** Note: To access the Web Application Kindly visit my portfolio website or you can contact me through LinkedIn/Mail.***

 <strong> 🎯 Goal of this project:</strong> This project focuses on building an advanced text-to-image generation system using the Stable Diffusion XL (SDXL) model, a state-of-the-art deep learning architecture.
 The goal is to transform natural language text descriptions into visually coherent and high-quality images, unlocking creative possibilities in areas like art generation, design prototyping, and multimedia applications.